malisper/Clint/README.md

 There is a macro analog of defprimitive-fn called defprimitive-macro.
-It associates an ICL closure with a macro and will call the macro on Clint code to macroexpand the Clint code.
+It associates an ICL closure with a macro and will call the macro on Clint code to macroexpand the it.

 See the primitives/definitions.lisp file for the implementation of the above procedure and macros.